Nek5000/NekDoc/source/problem_setup/BCs.rst

 Each boundary condition type has a corresponding *character identifier code* which tells *Nek5000* how to treat the boundary on each element.
 The ``cbc`` array is set at runtime either from information carried directly in the mesh file (``.rea``/``.re2``), from information provided in the ``.par`` file, or (for advanced users) directly in ``usrdat`` or ``usrdat2``.

-The general conventions for boundary conditions identifiers are:
+The general conventions for boundary condition identifiers are:

 - uppercase letters correspond to boundary conditions which do not require any additional user input.
 - lowercase letters correspond to user defined boundary conditions which require values to be set in the :ref:`user file <sec:userbc>`.